chrissuu/bleu_fix/_posts/2024-02-15-feynmans-trick.md

 $$\Leftrightarrow I(x, 1) = ln(2)\frac{\pi}{8} $$

-Phew, that was most calculus I've done in a year D:
+Phew, that was most calculus I've done in a year

 ### Overview
-Feynman's trick / diff. under the integral sign can be seen as the following steps:
+Feynman's trick can be seen as solving not just one integral but a family of integrals, and can be seen as the following steps:

 1. Identify a parameter to remove nasty functions (and one that lets you get initial values)
 2. Integrate normally
 3. Change it into a differential equation problem
 4. Get initial values from step 1
 5. Solve DE
+6. Plug in the value that makes the general solution into the specific solution
-6. Done!!
+7. Done!!

 References:
 1. [Putnam 2005](https://kskedlaya.org/putnam-archive/2005.pdf)